www.xbdev.net

 await gbufferTmp.mapAsync(GPUMapMode.READ);

-arrayBuffer0 gbufferTmp.getMappedRange();
+const arrayBuffer0 = gbufferTmp.getMappedRange();

-dataTmp = new Int32Array(arrayBuffer0);
+const dataTmp = new Int32Array(arrayBuffer0);

-buf0 = Array.from(dataTmp);
+const buf0 = Array.from(dataTmp);

-console.log('arrayBuffer0 :'dataTmp[0] );
+console.log('arrayBuffer0 :', dataTmp[0] );

 // Clean up